zihuq-msft/chat-with-your-data-solution-accelerator/docs/LOCAL_DEPLOYMENT.md

 Execute the above [shell command](#L81) to run the function locally.
 You may need to stop the deployed function on the portal so that all requests are debugged locally.
 To trigger the function, you can click on the corresponding URL that will be printed to the terminal.

+#### Cleaning up after debugging session
+*TODO*: Add instructions to clean up the resources after debugging, since the resources are not cleaned up automatically.

 ## Environment variables
+#### Set and Get Values
+- To set an environment variable, you can use the following command:
+    - `azd env set <ENVIRONMENT_VARIABLE_NAME> <ENVIRONMENT_VARIABLE_VALUE>`

+- To get the value of an environment variable, you can use the following command:
+    - `azd env get <ENVIRONMENT_VARIABLE_NAME>`

+- To list all environment variables, you can use the following command:
+    - `azd env list`

 | App Setting | Value | Note |
 | --- | --- | ------------- |